-In HBO treatment, people breathe in pure (100%) oxygen.
-This is done by sitting in a chamber known as a hyperbaric oxygen chamber and using a mask or hood.
+In HBO treatment, people breathe in pure (100%) oxygen under increased pressure.
+You sit or lie in a chamber that controls the pressure.
+It is called a hyperbaric oxygen chamber.
+You breathe in oxygen using a mask over your nose and mouth, or a clear hood.

-- increases oxygen levels to normal in areas where they are reduced by illness or injury
+- increases oxygen levels in areas where they are low because of illness or injury

-- encourages new blood vessels to grow and carry extra blood and nutrients to the tissues
+- encourages new blood vessels to grow so that they can carry more oxygen and nutrients to the tissues

 - increases the ability of white blood cells to kill bacteria and prevent infection

-- reduces any swelling, pressure and pain that may occur around the area.
+- reduces any swelling, pressure and pain that may happen around the wound.

 HBO treatment for radiotherapy side effects

 The small blood vessels in the treated area can be damaged by radiotherapy.
-This means that less blood is supplied to that area.
-When this happens, it becomes more difficult for the oxygen and nutrients we need to reach the tissues.
+This can reduce the amount of blood supplied to that area.
+This makes it more difficult for oxygen and nutrients to reach the tissues.

-Over time, the affected tissues may become weaker and start to break down.
-They may form areas of open sores (ulceration) and rarely, some tissues may eventually die completely (radiation necrosis).
-These radiation injuries can occur very slowly over months or years.
+Over time, the affected tissues may become weaker and break down (ulcerate).
+Rarely, some tissues may die completely (radiation necrosis).
+These radiation injuries can happen slowly, over months or years.

-HBO treatment for radiation injuries works by increasing the oxygen supply to damaged tissue.
+HBO treatment increases the oxygen supply to damaged tissue.
 This encourages new blood vessels to grow and the tissues to heal.

-Research has shown that HBO treatment may help treat the following:
+Research has shown that HBO treatment may help with the following side effects of radiotherapy.

 Chronic radiation cystitis

-Radiotherapy is used to treat some types of pelvic cancer.
-Sometimes, treatment can lead to inflammation of the bladder (chronic cystitis).
+Radiotherapy is used to treat some types of cancer in the pelvis.
+The pelvis is the area between the hips.
+The bladder is in the pelvis.
+This means radiotherapy to this area can sometimes cause long-term inflammation of the bladder (chronic cystitis).
 Symptoms include: